 A 2017 study by Rosato et al found that, over a multi-week training period, an increase in protein from .8 g/kg to 1.2 g/kg did not alter lean body mass in postmenopausal women who were placed on the same resistance training protocol.

 Even so, a 2014 study that muscle strength was higher in in women with at least 1.2 g/kg daily per intake.

-A 2011 paper out of the Journal Of Sports Sciences cites that, in Athletes who may be restricting calories to promote fat loss or as a result of an injury, a protein intake in the 1.8 g/kg to 2g/kg range may confer benefits in terms of minimizing parallel muscle loss during this period of time.
+A 2011 paper out of the Journal Of Sports Sciences cites that, in Athletes who may be reducing their caloric as a result of an injury, a protein intake in the 1.8 g/kg to 2g/kg range may confer benefits in terms of minimizing parallel muscle loss during this period of time.